-- authorize the issuance of preferred stock by the Board without prior stockholder approval, commonly referred to as "blank check" preferred stock, with rights senior to those of common stock; - · prohibit stockholder actions by written consent; - specify procedures for director nominations by stockholders and submission of other proposals for consideration at stockholder meetings; and - eliminate cumulative voting in the election of directors.
+- · authorize the issuance of preferred stock by the Board without prior stockholder approval, commonly referred to as "blank check" preferred stock, with rights senior to those of common stock; - · prohibit stockholder action by written consent; - specify procedures for director nominations by stockholders and submission of other proposals for consideration at stockholder meetings; and - · eliminate cumulative voting in the election of directors.

-In addition, we are governed by the provisions of Section 203 of Delaware General Corporation Law.
+In addition, we are governed by the provisions of Section 203 of the Delaware General Corporation Law.
 These provisions may prohibit large stockholders, in particular those owning 15% or more of our outstanding voting stock, from merging or combining with us.
-These and other provisions in our charter documents could reduce the price that investors might be willing to pay for shares of our common stock in the future and result in the market price being lower than it would be without these provisions.
+These and other provisions in our governing documents could reduce the price that investors might be willing to pay for shares of our common stock in the future and result in the market price being lower than it would be without these provisions, and may delay, deter or prevent a tender offer or takeover attempt that a stockholder might consider in its best interest.